matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 tags: Automation Ansible Tips Jinja
 ---

 Recently I was writing what initially looked like a pretty straight forward ansible play.
-Everything was progressing quite well until I came to a point where I needed to set a a variable only when, another variable was set.
+Everything was progressing quite well until I came to a point where I needed to set one variable, only when another variable was set.
 My first pass at this logic was to repeat the task, and control which task was run with a  ```when:``` statement.
-This worked, but just wasn't nice with all of the duplicated code.
-I just knew there was a better way and there is.
+This worked, but just wasn't ideal with all of the duplicated code.
+I just knew there had to be a better way and there was.

 <!--more-->